New – The best of both worlds, Hummingbird Robotics Kits are now powered by the BBC micro:bit!

 - Download a PDF Quickstart summary of this page

 The Hummingbird Robot Kit may be programmed with a variety of languages.
-We’ll just focus on two, Scratch and Snap!
+We use Snap! in our workshops.

 Scratch and Snap! have similar learning curves and capabilities when used with the Hummingbird Kit.
 Both are descendants of the Logo programming language, both are block-based, and either one will give you and your students a very good experience.
 If your students already know Scratch, they can program in Snap!.

 Snap! is a browser-based version of Scratch with the addition of first-class objects and the ability to define new blocks.
 It is the core of UC Berkeley’s Beauty and Joy of Computing course and the federal grant to bring the course to 100 New York City Public Schools.
 Snap! works almost exactly the same as Scratch when programming the Hummingbird, but launches in the Web browser rather than requiring the installation of the Scratch offline editor.
 It is currently more stable than Scratch when working with the Hummingbird.
 The only disadvantage of using Snap! is that it doesn’t give students access to the 8+ million Scratch projects shared on the Scratch web site.
 (Check this link for getting started with Hummingbird and Snap!)